elvizcacho/StandardMovements/README.md

 ### Class description

 * Class attributes
-  - startPositionObjectY:Number
-  Represents the y starting position of the object
+  - **startPositionObjectX:Number** : Represents the x starting position of the object
-  - startPositionObjectX:Number
-  Represents the x starting position of the object
+  - **startPositionObjectY:Number** : Represents the y starting position of the object

 * Class methods